What Muscles Does Roller Skating Work

 Question: Does roller skating work the whole body?

 Answer: Yes, roller skating is a full-body workout.
-It works your lower body, core, and upper body muscles, providing a combination of strength training, balance, coordination, and cardiovascular workout.
+It works your lower torso, core, and upper body muscles, providing a combination of strength training, balance, coordination, and cardiovascular workout.

 Question: Is roller skating good for your stomach?